vyomasystems-lab/challenges-Ikarthikmb/level1_design1/README.md

 ### **Testcase: test_mux1**

 In this test, I applied gray code inputs (inp#) values with incremental case selection (sel) to monitor the output (out).
 This makes sure same bit is not sent twice in a row and assers the wrongful values if present.

+> The goal of the verification is to test all the necessary inputs.
+While testing I noticed the inp12 was erraneous, but when the input signal are similar (either 0's or 1's or 01's or 10's) this bug could not be identified.
+Thus it is important to verify every test scenario.